Fact file - 2018 entry

 Intermediate Physical Chemistry

-You’ll build upon the principles of thermodynamics and kinetics developed in Year 1.
+You’ll build upon the principles of thermodynamics and kinetics developed in year one.
 You’ll discuss the behaviour at liquid/gas and solid/gas interfaces and will be introduced to electrochemical cells and voltammetry.

 Intermediate Spectroscopy and Quantum Chemistry